colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 [*generate-data.cpp*](https://github.com/colalb1/Fast-Least-Squares-Monte-Carlo/blob/main/generate-data.cpp) generates the option prices over an array of parameters and saves it as a .csv file.
 The estimated prices and computation times will be used to compare the efficiency of each method.

+[*option_pricing.csv*](https://github.com/colalb1/Fast-Least-Squares-Monte-Carlo/blob/main/option_pricing.csv) contains the data generated from the file listed above.
+This will be used for data analysis regarding accuracy and computation time to draw general conclusions and those regarding the bases.

 ## Optimizations

 These optimizations are meant to make the original Longstaff-Schwartz more efficient.
 The following contains a short explanation of each improvement.